 Getting started with Appium

-If you’re at the beginning of your software testing journey, Appium could be the right step towards gaining new automation testing skills with mobile testing.
+If you’re at the beginning of your software testing journey, Appium could be the right step towards gaining new mobile app automation testing skills.

 With web and mobile applications becoming a necessity in our day-to-day lifestyle, we find ourselves looking for a particular app for everything we do without realizing it.

 However, to ensure these applications are functioning well to meet the customer’s expectations, mobile app automation testing became a mandatory process in delivering swift solutions for high-performing devices adaptable to all sorts of devices on the market.

 Appium is an open-source, cross-platform testing tool that provides automation for native, mobile web, and hybrid applications that function on mobile devices and Windows desktop platforms.
 Before we move on to other characteristics, we will explain the specifics of each app: